 6. Snuggle up with a good movie

-Whether you’re enjoying it solo or with your loved ones, make your staycation even healthier with these helpful tips!
+Now that you have all the things to do on a staycation, why not make it a little healthier?
 Stick to your weight loss goals and get Jenny Craig’s delicious chef-crafted food delivered to your doorstep today!

 Elizabeth has been a writer and editor for over 15 years.
 Over the course of her career, she has written for a variety of publications in lifestyle, celebrity entertainment and tech, but her biggest passion is in the fitness, nutrition and wellness space.
 She spends the majority of her free time rock climbing, making ceramics, experimenting with new dishes and exploring the outdoors.
 Her writing has appeared in Men's Journal, Us Weekly, Muscle & Fitness and HuffPost.